dingZvel/tp/docs/DeveloperGuide.md

 - Create a matching parser (e.g., `SortCommandParser`) that implements the `Parser<T>` interface
 - Add a corresponding `case` to the `AddressBookParser#parseCommand` method

-This modular design makes it straightforward to extend the system while maintaining clarity and separation of concerns.
-) that are used for parsing a user command:
+This modular design makes it straightforward to extend the system while maintaining clarity and separation of concerns that are used for parsing a user command:

 <puml src="diagrams/ParserClasses.puml" width="600"/>